mdhiggins/sickbeard_mp4_automator/README.md

     - `ios-audio` = creates a 2nd copy of an audio stream that will be iOS compatible (AAC Stereo) if the normal output will not be.
 If a stereo source stream is detected with this option enabled, an AAC stereo stream will be the only one produced (essentially overriding the codec option) to avoid multiple stereo audio stream copies in different codecs.
     - `audio-language` = 3 letter language code for audio streams you wish to copy.
 Leave blank to copy all.
 Separate multiple audio streams with commas (ex: eng,spa)
     - `audio-default-language` = If an audio stream with an unidentified/untagged language is detected, you can default that language tag to whatever this value is (ex: eng).
 This is useful for many single-audio releases which don't bother to tag the audio stream as anything
-    - `subtitle-language` = same as audio-language but for subtitles
+    - `subtitle-language` = same as audio-language but for subtitles.
+Set to nil to avoid copying subtitles (and leave subtitle-language-default blank)
     - `subtitle-language-default` = same as audio-language-default but for subtitles
     - `fullpathguess` = True/False - When manually processing a file, enable to guess metadata using the full path versus just the file name.
 (Files shows placed in a 'Movies' folder will be recognized as movies, not as TV shows for example.)
     - `convert-mp4` = forces the script to reprocess and convert mp4 files as though they were mkvs.
 Good if you have old mp4's that you want to match your current codec configuration.